xREMAGIx/rust-esp32-playground/README.md

 # rust-esp32-s2-playground

-My Embedded Rust Playground with ESP32-S2
+My Embedded Rust Playground with the ESP32-S2

-For each experiment playground, I will put it into one branch.
+Experiment with creating an HTTP server, reading DHT11 sensor data, and showing it using that HTTP server.

+Resource that I used:

+exp/dht11-lcd: The branch that I implement reads DHT11 sensor data.

+https://github.com/esp-rs/std-training/blob/main/intro/http-server/examples/http_server.rs - Repo that I used to implement HTTP server